xybor-x/enum/docs.md

 moderator := Role(42) // Invalid enum value
 ```

 The [SafeEnum][3] provides **strong type safety**, ensuring that only predefined enum values are allowed.
-There is no way to create a new `SafeEnum` object without explicitly using the `NewSafe` function or zero initialization.
+There is no way to create a new `SafeEnum` object without explicitly using the `New` function or zero initialization.

 ```go
 moderator := Role(42)          // Compile-time error